 ‘An Apple Gathering’ by Christina Rossetti is a seven stanza poem that was written in 1857 and later published in Goblin Market and Other Poems in 1862.
 The text is separated into sets of four lines, also known as quatrains.
 The first three lines of each stanza are structured in the form of iambic pentameter.
 This means that they contain five sets of two beats, the first of which is unstressed and the second stressed.
 The pattern changes in the fourth line of each stanza.
 Here, there are only three sets of beats, known as iambic trimeter.

-Due to the fewer number of syllables, the fourth lines of each stanza are notable shorter than the rest.
-They are also indented in the farthest, giving them an even greater importance in the text.
+Due to the fewer syllables, the fourth lines of each stanza are notable shorter than the rest.
+They are also indented in the farthest, giving them even greater importance in the text.
 Rossetti wanted to draw a reader’s attention to these moments, more than any of the others.

 By the time a reader gets a few stanzas in ‘An Apple Gathering’ it becomes clear that the speaker’s tone is going to be quite solemn.
-The stanzas are filled with images of regret and even hopelessness that centre around the dominant images of the pink flowers and the apple.
-The flowers quickly comes to represent temptation, and the apples prosperity and hope.
+The stanzas are filled with images of regret and even hopelessness that center around the dominant images of the pink flowers and the apple.
+The flowers quickly come to represent temptation, and the apples’ prosperity and hope.

 Summary of An Apple Gathering